keithpitt/minispade-rails/README.md

 Sometimes, evaling code is actually slower than just parsing it.
 If you have a very small app, but want to future-proof the code, then setting `deferred` to false early on, will give you faster loading times.

 See http://blog.sproutcore.com/faster-loading-through-eval/ for more details.

-## Why would you want to do this?

-For large JavaScript applications, you need to include and parse alot of JavaScript just to start showing something on the page. minispade-rails allows you to defer the parsing of parts of your application until you need it.

 ## Note on Patches/Pull Requests